elsonidoq/fito/README.md

 Fito is a package that works around the concept of `Operations` and `DataStores`.

-The simplest way of thinking it is that a subclass of `Operation` define a function, and an instance defines that function being also binded to it's arguments.
+The simplest way of thinking it is that a subclass of `Operation` defines a function, and an instance defines that function being also binded to it's arguments.